 - BMS: You will find this function on the most advanced of the three – MD806.
 Very few scanners can cover the battery management system.
 With this option, you will be able to know the health of your battery and maintain it accordingly.

 - Throttle: You will find this function on the most advanced of the three – MD806.
 It helps keep the engine in good health.

-- EPB: You will find this function on all three units including MD806, MD808 Pro, and MD802.
-This is important to ensure your car remains stationary on all kinds of surfaces.
-If this system fails, then the car may move, especially if the surface is not flat, and lead to accidents.
+EPB: You will find this function on all three units, including MD806, MD808 Pro, and MD802, which is vital to ensure your car remains stationary on all kinds of surfaces.
+If this system fails, the vehicle may move, especially if the surface is not flat and leads to accidents.

 4. Supported Protocols

 There is a lot in common between these models when it comes to supported protocols.